-As the end of the seventies approached, 1979 proved to be the final year for Ford’s half truck, half car Ranchero and this 71K original mile, 400 cubic inch V8-powered GT model currently listed here on Craigslist in Fredonia, New York (Buffalo) with an asking price of $6,500 is a prime example.
+As the end of the seventies approached, 1979 proved to be the final year for Ford’s half truck, half car Ranchero and this 71K original mile, 400 cubic inch V8-powered GT model originally listed on Craigslist in October 2020 in Fredonia, New York (Buffalo) with an asking price of $6,500 is a prime example.
 Checking the Hagerty Insurance Online Valuation Tool confirms the current caretaker has his Ranchero 500 priced between the #3 “Good” appraisal of $10,100 and the #4 “Fair” (Daily Driver) estimate of $4,000.
 The Collector Car Market Review Online Tool provides a second data point indicating the private seller has his Ranchero priced between the #3 “Good” estimate of $5,950 and the #2 “Very Good” appraisal of $9,800.
-If you are serious about buying this Ranchero, you can start the conversation by emailing the seller.
-When you do please remember to mention you saw his listing featured here on GuysWithRides.com.

 With the Torino ending production after 1976, Ford restyled the 1977 Ranchero in line with the Ford LTD II mid-sized car line which replaced the former using the same platform.
 The same three models available since 1968 were still offered and the Ranchero could be ordered in quite a luxurious form.
 Engines fitted went up to the 400 cubic inches (6.6 L).
 Production ceased in 1979 with, among the traditional choices, a commemorative “1979½” model.
 Although Ford only produced the LTD II-based Ranchero for only three model years, this body style with stacked rectangular headlamps is among the most popular among collectors and many have been customized with easy-to-swap front clips from other mid-size Fords and Mercurys of the period.